 LIMITS 1.
 The discharge of contaminants to land, associated with a cleanfill operation, where they may enter water shall only be associated with a quarry located at Lot 1 DP 82891, 93 - 133 Conservators Road, Yaldhurst, Christchurch, as labelled on Plan CRC193564A.
-2. Prior to undertaking any cleanfill operation on the Site, the consent holder will apply for a 2.
-Cleanfill Licence from Christchurch City Council, authorising the use of the site for the disposal of Cleanfill, under the Cleanfill Licensing Bylaw 2003.
-The consent holder will apply to renew the Cleanfill Licence annually.
-3. Cleanfill material shall not be deposited in areas of exposed groundwater or standing water within the Quarry Pit. within the Quarry Fit.
-4. The maximum depth of the cleanfill operations shall be no deeper than 10 metres below natural ground level.
-The consent holder shall maintain at least one (1) metre separation between the floor of the quarry and the highest groundwater level recorded on the Site.
+Except as required by subsequent conditions, the quarrying activity shall progress in accordance with the plans submitted with the application lodged on 12 th February 2019, any further information received on 12 th June 2019, and the Quarry Setback Plan, dated 4 th June 2020.
+For clarity, there shall be NO quarry activities or operations within the area hatched red on the Quarry Setback plan, dated 4 th June 2020.
+2. Prior to undertaking any cleanfill operation on the Site, the Consent Holder will apply for a Cleanfill Licence from Christchurch City Council, authorising the use of the site for the disposal of Cleanfill, under the Cleanfill Licensing Bylaw 2003.
+The Consent Holder will apply to renew the Cleanfill Licence annually.
+3. Cleanfill material shall not be deposited in areas of exposed groundwater or standing water within the Quarry Pit.
+4. The maximum depth of the cleanfill operations shall be no deeper than an elevation of 40.10-metres above sea level in Stage One; 39.10-metres above sea level in Stage Two; and 38.10-metres above sea level in Stage Three.
+The Stages are defined in Plan CRC193773A.
+The Consent Holder shall maintain at least one (1) metre separation between the floor of the Quarry and the highest groundwater level recorded on the Site.
 5. Cleanfill shall consist only of material defined as being Acceptable Cleanfill Material as set out in Section 4.2 of the Ministry for the Environment's publication 'A Guide to the Management of Cleanfills', dated January 2002.
 6. Cleanfill material shall not include plaster board, hydro-excavated waste, treated timber, general construction and demolition waste, infectious, or any other leachable materials.
-The metacial deposits does also of ill shall not contain more than 2 necessary contating matter.
 7. The material deposited as cleanfill shall not contain more than 3 percent vegetative matter by volume.
-8. Any contractor responsible for excavation of the Cleanfill at its source and for its transportation to the site shall not deposit Cleanfill at this site without having signed a formal agreement with the consent holder that the deposited Cleanfill will meet the acceptance criteria specified in Conditions 5, 6 and 7.
+8. Any contractor responsible for excavation of the Cleanfill at its source and for its transportation to the site shall not deposit Cleanfill at this site without having signed a formal agreement with the Consent Holder that the deposited Cleanfill will meet the acceptance criteria specified in Conditions 5, 6 and 7.
 9. A Cleanfill Management Plan shall be prepared for the site in accordance with the Ministry for the Environment's "A Guide to the Management of Cleanfills" (2002).
-The consent holder shall submit this plan to Canterbury Regional Council, Attention: RMA Monitoring and Compliance Manager prior to any cleanfill operations commencing at the Site.
-10. The consent holder will maintain a record of Cleanfill material that includes the source of 10.
-Cleanfill and date of deposition.
+The Consent Holder shall submit this plan to Canterbury Regional Council, Attention: RMA Monitoring and Compliance Manager prior to any cleanfill operations commencing at the Site.
+10. The Consent Holder will maintain a record of Cleanfill material that includes the source of Cleanfill and date of deposition.
 This record shall be submitted to Environment Canterbury upon request.
-A DAMINIST DATION 11.
-ADMINISTRATION The Canterbury Regional Council may, once per year, on any of the last five working days of May or November, serve notice of its intention to review the conditions of this consent for the purposes of: a) Dealing with any adverse effect on the environment which may arise from the exercise of this consent; or b) Requiring the consent holder to carry out monitoring and reporting.